Necessary NFS Server Cluster Design for NFS Client Lock and File State Preservation

-Due to delays or loss of locks, NFS client applications may receive IO errors (EIO), after which the application may or may not be skilled enough at error handling to gracefully recover, obtain a new lock, and continue its work.
+Due to delays or loss of file state information, NFS client applications may receive IO errors (EIO), after which the application may or may not be skilled enough at error handling to gracefully recover and continue its work.

-This document is intended to give design recommendations for a NFS Server HA Cluster which can failover quickly and can also truly support preservation of lock / leasing functions of NFS v4.
+This document is intended to give design recommendations for a NFS Server HA Cluster which can failover quickly and can also truly support preservation of file states on NFS v4.
 The requirements for full NFSv4 functionality are quite strict.
 Some NFS Server clusters (and the applications which rely on them) may not require this level of strictness, but many (probably the majority) will run into problems sooner or later, if the design concepts of this document are not met.

 PLEASE NOTE: At this time, this document is only a high level discussion and is not attempting to be a step-by-step guide.

-1. Preserving knowledge of locks at the NFS Server.
+1. Preserving knowledge of file states at the NFS Server.

-Linux kernel-based NFS Servers track v4 client state and locks within the directory path /var/lib/nfs/nfsdcltrack/.
+Linux kernel-based NFS Servers track v4 client state and file state within the directory path /var/lib/nfs/nfsdcltrack/.
 Therefore, that path should be a shared cluster resource which will move from one node to another along with the exported file systems.
-Without this, client locks which were held before failover cannot be reclaimed after failover.
+Without this, file state (opens, locks, delegations, etc.) which were held before failover cannot be reclaimed after failover.
 In such cases, applications will often receive IO errors (EIO) during or after failover.
-The client application (through some intelligence and some luck) may be able to handle an IO error and then obtain a new lock after the reclaim attempt for the old lock fails.
-But this can easily be thwarted if another client obtains a lock first or if the client application was not written with good error-handling code.
+The client application (through some intelligence and some luck) may be able to handle an IO error and then recover access to its files, but this can easily fail if another client accesses the file first, or if the client application was not written with good error-handling code.

-Having /var/lib/nfs/nfsdcltrack/ as a shared resource is usually accomplished using DRDB.
+Having /var/lib/nfs/nfsdcltrack/ as a shared resource is usually accomplished using DRBD.

-2. Allowing NFS clients to reclaim the known locks.
+2. Allowing NFS clients to reclaim the known locks and other file states.

-When an NFS v4 Server restarts (or fails over), the client's ability to reclaim existing locks depends upon a "grace period" during which those reclaims can succeed.
-During the grace period, clients cannot obtain new locks, they can only reclaim old locks.
-This grace period is only offered when the NFS Server service is freshly started.
-Therefore, to insure client lock recovery after failover of an NFS Server cluster, it is mandatory that the NFS Server service (nfsserver.service) be started fresh.
-Conversely, the NFS Server service should also have already been taken down at the old node.
+When an NFS v4 Server restarts (or fails over), the client's ability to reclaim existing states depends upon a "grace period" during which those reclaims can succeed.
+During the grace period, clients cannot open or lock new files, they can only reclaim old states.
+For additional information on setting the length of the grace period, see item #5, below.

 This requirement might immediately cause concern for some NFS cluster administrators.
-Some NFS Server clusters are designed to keep the NFS Server service running on many nodes somewhat permanently and simultaneously, while individual file systems (to be exported via NFS) move around from node to node as needed.
+Some NFS Server clusters are designed to keep the NFS Server service running on many nodes somewhat permanently and simultaneously, while individual file systems (to be exported via NFS) might be allowed to move around from node to node as needed.
 That approach allows different nodes to handle different file system exports.
 This allows a certain flexibility and allows a kind of "load balancing" as different nodes can simultaneously handle different NFS exports.
 While those goals are understandable, that approach does not support preservation of file state during failovers.
 Therefore, the success of any application using those files is at risk.

-The need for a fresh start of nfsserver on the new node also dictates that all nfs exported file systems in the cluster must be co-located on one node, and must migrate together.
-This is because fully stopping and starting the nfsserver service is disruptive to all nfs exports that reside on a node, so this migration must happen for all these resources together.
+Additionally, the need for a fresh start of nfsserver on the new node dictates that all nfs exported file systems in the cluster must be co-located on one node, and must migrate together.
+The nfsserver.service must migrate with them.
+Fully stopping and starting the nfsserver service is disruptive to all nfs exports that reside on a node, so this migration must happen for all these resources together.